vasavi168/docs/v2/rcs/webhooks.md

 ## Webhooks

 Webhooks are user-defined HTTP callbacks that are triggered by specific events.
-Whenever that trigger event occurs, the MIP API client sees the event, collects the data, and immediately sends a notification (HTTP request) to the Webhook URL specified in the application settings updating the status of sent messages or indicating when you receive a message.
+Whenever that trigger event occurs, the RCS API client sees the event, collects the data, and immediately sends a notification (HTTP request) to the Webhook URL specified in the application settings updating the status of sent messages or indicating when you receive a message.

 > It is important that your Webhook returns an HTTPS 2xx OK response to notifications.
-Otherwise the MIP API client considers that notification as failed and tries again after a delay.
+Otherwise the RCS API client considers that notification as failed and tries again after a delay.

 ## Retrying failed webhooks